Part-time, online Restorative Justice Certificate

 |Courses||You'll take one core course and two electives.

 |Learning materials||See individual courses for requirements.
 The cost of textbooks is not included in your tuition.

 |Tuition||$930-$950 per course

 |Application fee||$75 (non-refundable)|

 |Application deadline||December 12, 2018

-We accept qualified students on a first-come, first-served basis.
-We'll accept applications after the deadline if there is still space available, but we also open all seats for individual registration at that time.
-The program can fill quickly, so we recommend applying and registering for your courses early.
+We accept qualified students on a first-come, first-served basis, and will continue to accept applications after the deadline if space permits.
+We only hold a select number of seats for certificate students.
+Since the program can fill quickly, we recommend applying and registering for your courses early.

 Study online with other professionals

 The curriculum is designed to meet the scheduling needs of a working professional.
 You can access the course from wherever you have a computer with an Internet connection.
 Your course materials will be available 24/7, and assignment deadlines are posted well in advance.
 Each course may be supplemented with a combination of required textbooks, videos, and/or other resources.